vNinjaDFW/vNinjaDFW.github.io/_posts/2024-01-22-sshkeygui.md

    - Log in with your credentials.

 2. **Navigate to Compute Instances:**
-   - In the OCI Console, navigate to the "Compute" service.
+   - In the OCI Console, navigate to the “Compute” service.

-3. **Launch a New Compute Instance:**
    - Click on "Instances" in the left-hand navigation menu.

+3. **Create a New Instance:**
    - Click the "Create Instance" button to launch a new compute instance.

 4. **Add SSH Keys:**